x0pherl/partomatic/README.md

 3d Modeling tools are great at creating models, but they don't make it easy to deploy, generate, and distribute multiple parts.
 Build123d is a powerful library, but it leaves the creation of final parts up to the developer.

 For a large project with many related and interlocking parts, this can make releasing a new version a project in and of itself.
 Partomatic allows for those designs to be parametric.
-For example, a wheel might support many different bearings, or come in multiple diameters or thicnesses.
+For example, a wheel might support many different bearings, or come in multiple diameters or thicknesses.
 Instead of hard coding the saving of each of those STL files, Partomatic allows you to define parameters and file-naming instructions to allow a relatively simple build script to read through multiple configuration files and save each of those STL files in a folder structure and file-naming standard that you define.

 [Partomatic](https://github.com/x0pherl/partomatic) enables _parametric modeling_ and standardizes some _build automation_ for a part.